 - HCF will offer significant resources, either through funding, staff time, political capital or all three.

-- Maintain and advance access to health insurance for low-income, vulnerable, and uninsured residents of Missouri and Kansas.
+- Maintain and advance access to health coverage for low-income, vulnerable, and uninsured residents of Kansas and Missouri.

 Tier 2 efforts will involve collaborating with health coalitions and others whose mission and values closely reflect those of HCF.

 - Priority for HCF.